israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 >
 >```

+Read a property that doesn't exists will return the value `undefined`

 If you want to write ("set") new value to properties, it's simple just assign them directly

  **_Code Examples_**